Voting begins for Rajinder Nagar bypoll in Delhi | Politics

 The bypoll is taking place amid a spike in COVID-19 cases in the national capital.

-All safety norms will be followed, and hand sanitisers and masks would also be kept at all booths, in case some has forgot to bring them, officials said.
+All safety norms will be followed, and hand sanitisers and masks would also be kept at all booths, officials said.

 ''For visually-impaired voters, facilities have been created too.
-The EVM machines will have Braille markings and also on dummy ballot to allow a voter with visual impairment to cast his or her vote independently.
-Even voters slip will have Braille markings to facilitate them,'' Delhi Chief Electoral Officer (CEO) Ranbir Singh had earlier said.
+The EVM machines will have braille markings and also on dummy ballot to allow a voter with visual impairment to cast his or her vote independently.
+Even voters slip will have braille markings to facilitate them,'' CEO Ranbir Singh had earlier said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)